Religion in Fiji

-Religiously, Fiji is a mixed society with most people being Christian (64.4% of the population), with a sizable Hindu (27.9%) and Muslim (6.3%) minority, according to the 2007 census.
-Religion tends to split along ethnic lines with most Indigenous Fijians being Christian and most Indo-Fijians being either Hindu or Muslim.
+According to the most recent census in 2017, just under 7 in 10 people in Fiji are Christian (69.21% of the population), with a sizable Hindu (24.0%) and Muslim (5.8%) minority.
+Religion tends to split along ethnic lines with most Indigenous Fijians being Christian and most Indo-Fijians being mostly Hindu or in some cases, Muslim.

 Aboriginal Fijian religion could be classified in modern terms as forms of animism or shamanism, traditions utilizing various systems of divination which strongly affected every aspect of life.
-Fiji was Christianized in the 19th century.
+Fiji was Christianised in the 19th century.
 Today there are various Christian denominations in Fiji, the largest being the Methodist church.
 Hinduism and Islam arrived with the importation of large numbers of people from South Asia, most of them indentured, in the late 1800s and early 1900s.

 Fiji has many public holidays as it acknowledges the special days held by the various belief systems, such as Easter and Christmas for the Christians, Diwali for the Hindus and the Eid al-Adha for the Muslims.

 History

 Fijian religion prior to the 19th century included various forms of animism and divination.
 Contact from the early 19th century with European Christian missionaries, especially of the Methodist denomination, saw conversion of dominant chiefs such as Octavia and thus also the people they controlled.
 Cession of the islands to Great Britain in 1874 saw great change in all aspects of life including religious practice.
 Christianity became the dominant faith.
 Hinduism, Sikhism and Islam were introduced as minority migrant communities came to work in Fiji.
-Fiji's modern religious community is thus: